 Look!
 We’re Learning! also has its own YouTube channel where you can watch free ASL lessons about a variety of topics, including:

-If you’d like to reinforce your ASL lessons, check out our free ASL alphabet flashcards and our free ASL numbers flashcards!
+If you’d like to reinforce your ASL lessons, check out our ASL flashcards, ASL clip cards and ASL puzzles!
 They’re perfect for an informal quiz or an ASL matching game!
 For even more ASL tools, stop by to read our picks for 10 of the top ASL Resources for Homeschoolers!

 Follow our Pinterest board below to discover more ways to teach foreign languages in your homeschool.